Course Outlines:

 8.3 Thursday Applied Security Seminar

-The applied seminar for COMP6841 students (Thursday 6pm) is interactive and face to face during the session.
-You will not be able to watch it live during the session.
+The applied seminar for COMP6841 students (Thursday 6pm) is interactive and face-to-face during the session, it will be streamed online.

 Non 6841 students are also welcome to attend - subject to the room not being full.
 We do have spare capacity in the room so do come along if you are interested in seeing and learning about applied security and technical attacks.